hasanmoudud/geocompr/main.md

 At its core R is an object-oriented, [functional programming language](http://adv-r.had.co.nz/Functional-programming.html) [@wickham_advanced_2014], and was specifically designed as an interactive interface to other software [@chambers_extending_2016].
 The latter also includes many 'bridges' to a treasure trove of GIS software, 'geolibraries' and functions (see Chapter \@ref(gis)).
 It is thus ideal for quickly creating 'geo-tools', without needing to master lower level languages (compared to R) such as C, FORTRAN or Java (see section \@ref(software-for-geocomputation)).
-This can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI) without having to setup a complex IDE environment needed for some languages.
+This can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based or proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI).
-What is more, advanced users might even extend R with the power of other languages (e.g., C++ through **Rcpp** or Python through **reticulate**; see also section \@ref(software-for-geocomputation)).
+Furthermore R facilitates access to other languages: the packages **Rcpp** and **reticulate** enable access to C++ and Python code, for example.
+This means R can be used as a 'bridge' to a wide range of geospatial programs (see section \@ref(software-for-geocomputation)).

 An example showing R's flexibility and evolving geographic capabilities is **leaflet** [@R-leaflet].
 We'll see in Chapter \@ref(adv-map) how this interactive mapping package has been extended: there are now many ways to generate interactive geographic data visualizations from the R command line.